Jefimenko Made Easy: Electromagnetic Fields through Retardation: Retarded Integral as a Solution of the Inhomogeneous Wave Equation

 1. {\it Why is the wave equation linear?}

 Answer: The answer that it is because Maxwell's Equations are linear is valid but somewhat superficial.
 A deeper answer is that the linearity of the wave equation and of Maxwell's Equations merely reflects the experimental results that the forces or fields produced by the sources are addable.
+The reason, in turn, may be that the ``stress'' in the vacuum associated with the forces is much below how much the vacuum can handle.

 2. {\it Why is the solution an integral?}